Data Driven Drift Correction For Complex Optical Systems: Drift Correction for HXRSND operation

 \section{Drift Correction for HXRSND operation}

-In this section, we outline numerical experiments using TVBO for Drift Correction under different scenarios such as constant linear drift, drift with discontinuous jumps, and constrained TVBO for multi-objective control settings.
+In this section, we outline virtual experiments utilizing simulations using TVBO for Drift Correction under different scenarios such as constant linear drift, drift with discontinuous jumps, and constrained TVBO for multi-objective control settings.
+The drift is introduced into the angular motion of the crystals, since the system performance relies most heavily upon the stability of these degrees of freedom.